Food Processing & Storage Applications:

 The micro-organisms adhered to the milk contact surface are hard to destroy.
 Ozone is a safe, cost-effective and eco-friendly alternative to chloride-based sanitizers, Ozone is a powerful oxidizing agent active against a wide range of micro-organisms and is effective for biofilm removal.

 Fruits and vegetables are highly susceptible to spoilage microorganisms.
 The fruit and vegetable industry can use the ozone system to destroy pathogenic microbes and spoilage microbes, mycotoxins.
 Also, ozone technology can break pesticide and chemical residues.
 Food items with ozone as a disinfectant have a much longer shelf life.

-Our customers often ask us if ozone can be used successfully in their meat, poultry or fish disinfection process and if ozone will work efficiently and economically.
+Our customers often ask us if ozone can be used in their meat, poultry, or fish sanitizing process and if ozone will work efficiently and economically.

-However, because ozone is the strongest and fastest active oxidant commercially available today, it will work in any application where other disinfectants have been used for yours effectively, only faster and cheaper. , making the whole process not only efficient but also ecologically clean.
+The answer is simple.
+Because ozone is the strongest and fastest active oxidizer commercially available today, it will work in any application where other sanitizers have been used, only faster and cheaper.
+Making the whole process not only efficient but also environmentally friendly.